Skip to content

 tool.name # => String

-tool.mcp # => Boolean
+tool.mcp? # => Boolean

-Whether this is an MCP-sourced tool.
+Whether this is an MCP-provided tool.

 call

-result = tool.call(
+result = tool.call(args_hash)

 to_h